joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/lesson-notes/readme.md

 ## Learning Objectives

 - Understand what React is and what problem it solves
+- Use Create React App to start a React project
+- Understand the role of the files and folders in Create React App starter code
-- Create an application that uses React to render its front end
+- Create an application that uses React to render its front-end

 ## Getting Started